Spread across the peaks and valleys of the Himalayas,

 Chef Ajay Chopra informs us that Kumaoni weddings are incomplete without gulgule aka puas and khajur (not to be confused with dates).

 Semolina, banana, hung curd, milk, sugar, and cardamom powder are combined to form a thick batter and fried in oil/ghee to make this soft, spongy and flavourful singal.
 Similar to sel roti, traditionally, this sweet spiral snack is served with tea or aloo ke gutke, a Pahari-style potato sabzi.
 Just like other desserts from Uttarakhand, singals are a part of feasts during weddings and festivals.

 6. Chef Ajay Chopra, on his show Northern Flavours: Shubh Vivah, describes jhangore ki kheer as a gluten-free, nutritious kheer, which is an indispensable part of Garhwali cuisine.
 Jhangora, also known as barnyard millet, is widely grown in Uttarakhand and the kheer is made during special occasions and festivals.
 For this dessert, the millet is cooked with milk, cardamom powder, and sugar, and garnished with cashew nuts, raisins, and charoli seeds tossed in desi ghee.

-While in Haridwar, Mirza took some time off to indulge in a Pahari feast prepared by chef Arvind Negi.
+While in Haridwar, Mirza took some time off to indulge in a Pahari feast prepared, which included Uttarakhand sweets too, by chef Arvind Negi.
 Watch all about her experience in this episode of Ganga: The Soul of India.